CRISP: CTSI’s Research Initiative for Special Populations

 Round 1: Letter of Intent

 Please submit a letter of intent that summarizes your proposed research.
 Each submission must include the following sections:

 Applications should be in the form of a single PDF document; please use Arial size 11 font, with margins of 0.5 inches.
 All materials must be submitted before midnight on Friday, March 2; additional or supplemental materials cannot be accepted after the deadline, and will not be reviewed.

 The review of letters of intent will be conducted by the faculty and staff of CTSI.
 Proposals will primarily be evaluated based on the inclusion of underrepresented populations and the biological or psychosocial impact for those populations.
 All proposals will also be evaluated on an NIH scale (1-9) in additional six categories: Overall Impact; Significance; Investigators; Innovation; Approach; and Environment (see “Review Criteria” below for descriptions).
 These eight criteria will be used to determine which investigators will be invited to submit a full proposal for the second round of CRISP.

 Round 2: Full Packet Submission

-Final applications should have the following sections, and each section should begin on a new page.
+Include the following sections, beginning each section on a new page:

 It is a requirement that review of CTSI Pilot proposals should address the NIH review criteria.
 Reviewers will score final applications on an NIH scale (1-9) in the domains of Significance, Investigators, Innovation, Approach and Environment.
 Special emphasis will be given to a rating of the Overall Impact of the proposed project.
 Note that the review (based on the criteria below) will be adjusted to the pilot nature of the award.